viviannebrown12/truckee-snowfall-risk-analysis/README.md

 Notes
 - The analysis assumes conditions are relatively stable over time.
 - Data comes from two nearby stations, so there may be small measurement differences.
+-I completed this project independently, analyzing data using R